Witiko/doctoral-thesis/main.md

 #### Future Work

-Future work should evaluate the usefulness of score aggregation on math information retrieval.
+Future work should evaluate the accuracy of score aggregation on math information retrieval.

 #### Reproducibility